JesseZhuang/CSAPP/csapp/02.information/notes.md

 The program appximated 0.1 with 23 bits $x = 0.00011001100110011001100_2$.

-1. What is the binary representation of 0.1 − x?
+1. What is the binary representation of 0.1 − x? $0.000000000000000000000001100[1100]...2$
-1. What is the approximate decimal value of 0.1 − x?
+1. What is the approximate decimal value of 0.1 − x? **Comparing to binary (fraction) representation of 0.1 ($\frac{1}{10}$), this is simply $2^{-20} \times \frac{1}{10}$, which is around $9.54 \times 10^{-8}$.**
 1. The clock starts at 0 when the system is first powered up and keeps counting up from there.
 In this case, the system had been running for around 100 hours.
-What was the difference between the actual time and the time computed by the software?
+What was the difference between the actual time and the time computed by the software? $9.54 \times 10^{-8} \times 100 \times 60 \times 60 \times 10 \approx 0.343$ seconds.
 1. The system predicts where an incoming missile will appear based on its velocity and the time of the last radar detection.
-Given that a Scud travels at around 2000 meters per second, how far off was its prediction?
+Given that a Scud travels at around 2000 meters per second, how far off was its prediction? $2000 \times 0.343 \approx 687$ meters.

+**Practice Problem 2.51**

+We saw in Problem 2.46 that the Patriot missile software approximated 0.1 as x = $0.00011001100110011001100_2$.
+Suppose instead that they had used IEEE round-to-even mode to determine an approximation x′ to 0.1 with 23 bits to the right of the binary point.

+1. What is the binary representation of x′?
+1. What is the approximate decimal value of x′ − 0.1?
+1. How far off would the computed clock have been after 100 hours of opera- tion?
+1. How far off would the program’s prediction of the position of the Scud missile have been?

+Answers

+$x  = 0.00011001100110011001100_2$
+$x' = 0.00011001100110011001101_2$

+1. Looking at nonterminating sequence for $\frac{1}{10}$, we can see 2 bits to the right of the rounding position are 1. x' is $0.00011001100110011001101_2$, which is larger than 0.1.
+1. $0.0000000000000000000000000[1100]_2$, this is $2^{-22} \times \frac{1}{10}$, about $2.38 \times 10^{-8}$.
+1. $2.38 \times 10^{-8} \times 100 \times 60 \times 60 \times 10 \approx 0.086$ seconds.
+A factor of 4 less than the error in the Patriot system.
+1. 171 meters.

 ## 2.4.2 IEEE Floating-Point Representation

 The IEEE floating-point standard represents a number in a form $V = (−1)^s × M × 2^E$:

-1. The sign $s determines whether the number is negative (s = 1) or positive (s = 0), where the interpretation of the sign bit for numeric value 0 is handled as a special case.
+1. The sign bit $s$ determines whether the number is negative (s = 1) or positive (s = 0), where the interpretation of the sign bit for numeric value 0 is handled as a special case.
 1. The significand M is a fractional binary number that ranges either between 1 and 2 − ε or between 0 and 1 − ε. n-bit fraction field $frac=f_{n-1}...f_1f_0$
 1. The exponent E weights the value by a (possibly negative) power of 2. k bit exponent field $exp=e_{k-1}...e_1e_0$